-Outgoing Palestinian Ambassador Describes Ghana as His Second Home - Ghanaian Times
+Outgoing Palestinian Ambassador describes Ghana as his second home - Ghanaian Times

-Speaking at a send-off event held in Accra on Tuesday, Mr Khalil said from the moment he arrived in Ghana, he felt among family, praising the warmth, hospitality, and solidarity of the Ghanaian people.
+Speaking at a send-off get-together held in Accra on Tuesday, Mr Khalil said from the moment he arrived in Ghana, he felt he was among family, praising the warmth, hospitality, and solidarity of the Ghanaian people.

-Recalling some of his most cherished moments, the Ambassador spoke emotionally about celebrating one of his birthdays with about 300 children from the Osu Children’s Home, together with Palestinian families at the embassy.
-He described the celebration of food, music, and games as one of the most special days of his life.
+Recalling some of his most cherished moments, the Ambassador spoke emotionally about celebrating one of his birthdays with about 300 children from the Osu Children’s Home together with Palestinian families at the embassy.
+He said the celebration included food, music, and games for the children, describing it as one of the most special days of his life.

-Mr Khalil expressed profound gratitude to the Government and people of Ghana for their longstanding support for Palestine, thanking President John Dramani Mahama for historic support at the United Nations, as well as Ghana’s Minister of Foreign Affairs and various civil society groups and individuals.
+Mr Khalil expressed profound gratitude to the Government and people of Ghana for their longstanding support for Palestine, thanking President John Dramani Mahama for what he described as historic support for the Palestinian people at the United Nations, as well as Ghana’s Minister of Foreign Affairs and various civil society groups and individuals.

 “You will be greatly missed as an outstanding diplomat and a comrade in the broad anti-imperialist struggle of the peoples of the world,” Mr Pratt stated.